masterbuilder-pl/website/src/en/posts/rebuilding-sets.md

 - Find what you can at home
 - Buy the rest online or from local stores that sell Lego by weight

-Using this method, I saved about **200 PLN** when rebuilding a set (though I didn’t have the minifigures).
+Using this method, I saved about **50 USD** when rebuilding a set (though I didn’t have the minifigures).